williamslab/druid/README.md

 PROVIDING KNOWN RELATIONSHIP INFORMATION
 ----------------------------------------

-DRUID can be provided first and second degree (specifically, half-sibling, grandparent-grandchild, avuncular) relationships to make use of via the flag '-f [file.faminfo]'.
+DRUID can be provided first and second degree (specifically, half-sibling, grandparent-grandchild, avuncular) relationships to make use of via the flag `-f [file.faminfo]`.
 The .faminfo file should be space-delimited and formatted as follows:

 ind1 ind2 [ind1's relationship to ind2]

-"ind1's relationship to ind2" must be one of the following types:
+'ind1's relationship to ind2' must be one of the following types:

 FS: full-sibling
 P: parent